StalkR/dns-reverse-proxy/README.md

         -allow-transfer 1.2.3.4,::1

 A query for `example.net` or `example.com` will go to `8.8.8.8:53`, the default.
-However, a query for `subdomain.example.com` will go to `8.8.4.4:53`.
+However, a query for `subdomain.example.com` will go to `8.8.4.4:53`. `-default` is optional - if it is not given then the server will return a failure for queries for domains where a route has not been given.

 # Setup #